MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/entity-hierarchy-limits.md

 ## <a name="targets"></a>Targets
 You can set criteria to show your ads based on age, day and time, device, gender, and location.
-Starting with Bing Ads API version 11 you must use *Criterion* objects instead of *Target* objects.
 Where necessary to distinguish from other criterion types the documentation may refer to these entities as *target criterions*.
 For more information about managing targets, see the [Show Ads to Your Target Audience](show-ads-target-audience.md) technical guide.

 The maximum number of age criterions that you can specify per campaign or ad group is five, i.e. one for each of the supported age ranges *EighteenToTwentyFour*, *TwentyFiveToThirtyFour*, *ThirtyFiveToFortyNine*, *FiftyToSixtyFour*, and *SixtyFiveAndAbove*.